 Synaptic Convergence and Divergence

 Synaptic convergence is when several first-order neurones converge on one second-order neurone.
-It results in the reduced acuity as a signal from multiple receptors converges on one neurone.
+It results in reduced acuity as a signal from multiple receptors converges on one neurone.
 However, this process also increases the overall sensitivity to stimulation as the activation of multiple receptors can activate the second-order neurone.

 Synaptic divergence involves one first-order neurone stimulating several second-order neurones.
 It allows for a more precise sense of perception by amplifying the signal from a single receptor or area.